Elamipretide

-Elamipretide (development codes SS-31, MTP-131), sold under the brand name Forzinity, is a medication used for the treatment of Barth syndrome.
+Elamipretide, sold under the brand name Forzinity, is a medication used for the treatment of Barth syndrome.
 Elamipretide is a mitochondrial cardiolipin binder.
-Is is used as the hydrochloride salt.
+It is used as the hydrochloride salt.
 It is given by injection under the skin (subcutaneous).

 The most common side effects identified in clinical trials include mild-to-moderate injection site reactions.

 Elamipretide was approved for medical use in the United States in September 2025.
+The US Food and Drug Administration considers it to be a first-in-class medication.

 Medical uses

 Elamipretide is indicated to improve muscle strength in people with Barth syndrome weighing at least 30 kg.

 Barth syndrome is a rare, serious and life-threatening disease of the mitochondria (the energy-producing parts of cells).
 Barth syndrome primarily affects males, typically starts with severe heart failure in infancy, and causes premature death.
 People who survive into adolescence and adulthood often have fatigue, poor stamina, and exercise intolerance.
 The quality of life and daily functioning of people with Barth syndrome are significantly affected throughout their lives.

-Elamipretide has also been researched for numerous other indications including heart failure, macular degeneration, enhanced wound healing and hypertension, though it is currently only medically approved for use in the treatment of Barth syndrome.
+Elamipretide has also been researched for numerous other diseases including heart failure, macular degeneration, diabetic foot ulcers and hypertension, though it is currently only medically approved for use in the treatment of Barth syndrome.